bibleup/bibleup/README.md

 BibleUp is a blend of an internal API and a display interface.

 # Documentation
-For guides on installation and getting started with Bibleup, and to see a demo, visit the [website](https://bibleup.netlify.app)
+For guides, installation and getting started with Bibleup, and to see a demo, visit the [website](https://bibleup.netlify.app)

 # Contributions
 Feature requests and issues are always welcomed.<br>